rezaamini-ir/easypanel/docs/configuration.md

 ## Changing Language
 EasyPanel is fully translatable, to manage the values and texts, You can copy the `resources/lang/en_panel.json` file and customize the texts.

-For example if You want to add a `france` language to EasyPanel, You have to create a copy from `resources/lang/en_panel.json` into `resources/lang/fr_panel.json`, now You can set the value of `lang` to `fr`.
+For example, if You want to add a `france` language to EasyPanel, You have to create a copy from `resources/lang/en_panel.json` into `resources/lang/fr_panel.json`, now You can set the value of `lang` to `fr`.

-Don't need to pass full name of file, just pass the prefix before `_panel.json`
+Don't need to pass the full name of the file, just pass the prefix before `_panel.json`

 The pattern is: `*_panel.json`:

 - fa_panel.json => fa
 - en_panel.json => en